This summer the CCSS team had the opportunity to deliver training to communities in Nelson, Prince George and Merritt.

 CCSS was invited to Prince George in June and Merritt in July to facilitate training that focused on community coordination and ICATs to enhance the local response to intimate partner violence (IPV).

-The Prince George Sexual Assault Centre, Prince George and District Elizabeth Fry Society, and Prince George RCMP Police-Based Victim Services (PBVS) worked with CCSS to coordinate a two-day training session for service providers in Prince George and surrounding communities including Vanderhoof and Quesnel.
-Participants from a diverse group of agencies attended including: the Ministry of Children and Family Development, Prince George and Vanderhoof RCMP, Community Corrections, Northern Health, Prince George and District Elizabeth Fry Society and Pheonix Transition Society.
+The Prince George Sexual Assault Centre, Prince George and District Elizabeth Fry Society, and Prince George RCMP Police-Based Victim Services (PBVS) worked with CCSS to coordinate a two-day training session for service providers including those from surrounding communities including Vanderhoof and Quesnel.
+Participants from a diverse group of agencies attended that included: the Ministry of Children and Family Development, Prince George and Vanderhoof RCMP, Community Corrections, Northern Health, and Phoenix Transition Society.

 In Merritt, Nicola Family Therapy, Merritt RCMP PBVS, and Nicola Valley Restorative Justice Program collaborated with CCSS to provide training to local anti-violence agencies, system partners and Indigenous communities.